+Name Operation

-Name Operation DEF(symbol) Returns 1 if symbol has been defined, 0 otherwise.
-String constants are not ex- panded within the parentheses.
-ISCONST(arg) Returns 1 if arg's value is known by RGBASM (e.g. if it can be an argument to IF), or 0 if only RGBLINK can compute its value.
-BANK (arg) Returns a bank number.
+DEF(symbol) Returns 1 if symbol has been defined, 0 otherwise.
+String constants are not ex-

+panded within the parentheses.

+ISCONST(arg) Returns 1 if arg's value is known by RGBASM (e.g. if it can be an argument to IF)

+or 0 if only RGBLINK can compute its value.

+BANK(arg) Returns a bank number.
 If arg is the symbol @, this function returns the bank of the current section.
 If arg is a string, it returns the bank of the section that has that name.
 If arg is a label, it returns the bank number the label is in.
 The result may be constant if rgbasm is able to compute it.

-SECTION (symbol) Returns the name of the section that symbol is in. symbol must have been defined already.
-SIZEOF (arg) If arg is a string, this function returns the size of the section named arg.
+SECTION(symbol) Returns the name of the section that symbol is in. symbol must have been defined already.

+SIZEOF(arg) If arg is a string, this function returns the size of the section named arg.
 If arg is a section type keyword, it returns the size of that section type.
-The result is not con- stant, since only RGBLINK can compute its value.
-If arg is an 8-bit or 16-bit regis- ter, it returns the size of that register.
-STARTOF (arg) If arg is a string, this function returns the starting address of the section named arg.
+The result is not constant, since only RGBLINK can compute its value.

+STARTOF(arg) If arg is a string, this function returns the starting address of the section named arg.

 If arg is a section type keyword, it returns the starting address of that section type.

 The result is not constant, since only RGBLINK can compute its value.